Barbara Macdonald: Activism against ageism

 Macdonald began to think about aging in the late 1970s.
 When she was at a march in New England in 1978, she began to fall behind.
 The marshal of the parade noted her age and told her to move to another part of the line because she couldn't keep up.
 The incident taught Macdonald not to put her pride in strength because, as people age, they become weaker.
 Instead of feeling ashamed of her physical weakness, Macdonald decided to fight against ageism.

 Macdonald saw ageism as a "central feminist issue" and made it the core of her activism.
 Macdonald felt that ageism divided women.
 She identified many aspects of age-related issues that affect older women, such as poverty, physical challenges caused by age, violence against older women, and health issues, all of which she felt were not adequately addressed by younger feminists.
 Macdonald felt that defining women by their familial roles was the central contributor to ageism.
-She felt that older women tend to be seen as caretakers and mother-figures instead of as individuals.
+She felt that older women tend to be seen as caretakers and mother-figures, instead of as individuals.

-In 1983, Macdonald and her partner, Cynthia Rich, published Look Me in the Eye: Women, Aging and Ageism.
+In 1983, Macdonald and her partner, Cynthia Rich, published Look Me in the Eye: Old Women, Aging, and Ageism.
 The book was considered "extremely rare" by May Sarton and called "courageous" by Robin Morgan.
 In 1987, the book inspired the formation of the group Old Lesbians Organizing for Change.

-After four years of lobbying to get the topic included at a Women's Studies conference, Macdonald gave a pivotal speech at a national conference in 1985, emphasizing ageism as an important feminist issue and speaking about old women being denied humanity and reduced to stereotypes.
+After four years of lobbying to get the topic included at a women's studies conference, Macdonald gave a speech called "Outside the Sisterhood: Ageism in Women's Studies" to the National Women's Studies Association, at their June 22, 1985 plenary session on “Common Causes: Uncommon Coalitions” in Seattle; the speech emphasized ageism as an important feminist issue and discussed old women being denied humanity and reduced to stereotypes.